jmaneyrol69/js-quantities/README.md

 JS-quantities is originally a JavaScript port of Kevin Olbrich's library Ruby Units (<http://github.com/olbrich/ruby-units>).

-The library aims to simplify the handling of units for scientific calculations involving quantities.
+This library aims to simplify the handling of units for scientific calculations involving quantities.

 JS-quantities is defined as an UMD module and can be used with AMD, Node and within browsers.